SecretsMarket/SecretsExchange/README.md

-# Secrets Exchange Contracts for Secrets.Mkt
+# Secrets Exchange Contracts for SecretsMkt

 To get started, git clone this url.